 - SCell: Only PHY and MAC layers are configured, and MIB is broadcast.

-The UL Scheduling Grant and DL Scheduling assignments are configured from TTCN over system control port.
+The UL grants and DL assignments are configured from TTCN over system control port.
 SS reports PUCCH scheduling information reception in PSCell over system indication port, if configured.

 The NR data routing between the RLC layer of PSCell and the lower layers of either PSCell or SCell shall be provided to/by SS in the common part of the data ASP using the MacBearerRouting field.